Get

 Loyal, loving, intelligent, easy to train, friendly, gets along with other pets

 The Lakeland Terrier is the smallest tan and black terrier, with the largest being the Welsh and Airedale Terriers.
-Well-liked for their agreeable and intelligent personality, the Lakeland is sadly considered vulnerable by The Kennel Club.1 There simply aren’t as many breeders for the Lakeland these days, lowering the availability of the breed and endangering it in one fell swoop.
+Well-liked for their agreeable and intelligent personality, the Lakeland is sadly considered vulnerable by The Kennel Club.1 There simply aren’t as many breeders for the Lakeland these days, lowering the availability of the breed and endangering them in one fell swoop.

 Lakeland Terrier Characteristics